7337-Yashraj/DesignBeku.Document/pages/Principles of Design Justice Network.md

 			  We believe that everyone is an expert based on their own lived experience, and that we all have unique and brilliant contributions to bring to a design process.
 			  #+END_QUOTE
 			- Lived Experience is a valid form of documented experience
-			- Getting away from the hegemonized, academic, theoretically
+			- Getting away from the hegemonized, academic, theoretically carved in stone that deny individual
 		- ^^PRINCIPLE 7^^
 			-
 			  #+BEGIN_QUOTE